Edition I · MMXXVI · Strictly By Invitation

 Preferential rates available for Summit participants.

-The Galápagos Maritime Declaration is presented as a preliminary framework — the foundation of what is intended to become the global reference for maritime operations in fragile ecosystems.
+The Galápagos Maritime Framework is developed as a preliminary, non-binding reference document — drafted with participants during the Summit, intended to inform future cooperation on maritime operations in fragile ecosystems.

 — I —